Rafostar/cec-controller/README.md

 Requires CEC capable device (e.g. Raspberry Pi or USB-CEC adapter).<br>
 Additionally `cec-client` must be installed.
 On Raspbian it is included in cec-utils package.

+Controller scans devices on startup.
+It takes a while (scan is done async and result is returned in "ready" event).

 ### Usage Examples
 ```javascript
 var CecController = require('cec-controller');